A memoir of exile and rebellion—

 “like a god.”

-His reality was hunger, loneliness, infections, stolen
+His reality was hunger, loneliness, bed-bug infections,

-belongings, getting check-scammed, and working
+stolen belongings, getting check-scammed, and

-just to pay off the scam debt.
+working just to pay off the scam debt.

 Still, Mark said, “I got rich anyway, because I figured